 If you are breastfeeding and/or dealing with a crying baby, you are doing plenty and should definitely take help when it is offered.

 Even if it is for five minutes, please do it!
 Breathing exercises and stretches will make a total difference in the way you feel more relaxed and happier and, as a result, so will your baby.
 If he feels that you are calm and secure, he will probably feel the same way.
-Check out my video here on Yoga for breast-feeding moms.

 8. Find a good doctor